-Israel cancels controversial plan to deport African migrants — Nigeria Today
+Israel Cancels Controversial Plan to Deport African Migrants — Nigeria Today

 Netanyahu in January announced the implementation of a programme to remove migrants who entered illegally, giving them a choice between leaving voluntarily or facing indefinite imprisonment with eventual forced expulsion.

-According to interior ministry figures, there are currently some 42,000 African migrants in Israel, half of them children, women or men with families, who are not facing immediate deportation.
+According to interior ministry figures, there are currently some 42,000 African migrants in Israel, half of them children, women or men with families, who were not facing immediate deportation.

 They are mainly Sudanese and Eritrean.